Manhunt for ‘Canada’s most wanted’ charged with murdering bodybuilder ends in UK town

 Gordon appeared in court on August 20 and will be remanded in custody until September 30 pending an extradition hearing.

-Tubbs never did get to fulfil all his athletic dreams, but his outlook on life transcends the realm of bodybuilding.
+Tubbs never did get to fulfill all his athletic dreams, but his outlook on life transcends the realm of bodybuilding.

-A GoFundMe was established to help the family with their funeral costs, and raised over $29,000.
+A GoFundMe established to help the family with funeral costs raised more than $29,000.

 His funeral was held at Glen Oaks Funeral Home and Cemetery in Oakville, Mississauga, on June 11.
-Dozens of friends, family and connections lave lamented their grief in an online guestbook.
+Dozens of friends, family and connections have lamented his death in an online guestbook.

 “As… his teacher, I can attest to his gentle nature and mannerisms.
 Always with a smile that lights us his lovely face [sic],” former teacher Ola Oseivhi wrote.